Nematodes in Home Gardens and Landscapes

 Another control tactic that can be used against northern root-knot nematodes is growing radish as a trap crop.
 Radish functions as a trap crop as long as they are harvested or killed before the nematodes produce eggs.
 After root-knot nematodes begin feeding within roots, they swell and are then incapable of movement.
 If you kill or remove the host, so long nematodes.
 However, successful use of a trap crop requires close monitoring of the nematodes because it is important to destroy the crop prior to egg production/hatching.
 If the nematodes are allowed to produce eggs and they hatch, the benefit of the trap crop is lost.
 In our climate, in cool, moist soils in the spring, it’s best to destroy or harvest the radishes within 30-35 days after planting.

 Root-knot nematodes can also be controlled by allowing sections of your garden to lie fallow, using soil solarization or growing crops to be used as biofumigants.
 Some flowering plants, such as African and French marigolds, are non to very poor hosts for northern root-knot nematodes.
-It is best to consult us, in Diagnostic Services, for specific recommendations.
+It is best to consult us, in MSU Plant and Pest Diagnostics, for specific recommendations.